MakeSchool-Tutorials/Introduction-to-Angular/P6-Routing/content.md

   **Remember** to keep the names of your templates and controllers **RESTful**.

-1. Using the above code as a model, add two states to your reddit app.
+1. Using the above code as a model, add two states to your prototype app.
   - One state that resolves to `/` and serves up your posts controller and the post index template.
   - A second state that resolves to `/post/:postId`, and serves your post controller and the post show template.